 The state of California requires all solar installers to offer a 10-year workmanship warranty that protects against unusual degradation, components breaking, and defective work.
 While 10 years is the minimum, some installers will warranty their installations for even longer, sometimes up to 25 years – that’s just one more reason to talk to multiple installers!

-Financing options in California
+Common Solar Panel Installation Financing Options in California

 California boasts the most mature solar industry in the country, with more financing options than pretty much any other state.